wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-os-deployment/includes/4-migrate-windows-10.md

 Using Windows Autopilot, you can:

 - Join devices to Azure AD automatically.
-- Auto-enroll your users’ devices into MDM services.
+- Auto-enroll your users' devices into MDM services.
 - Restrict the creation of the administrator account.
 - Customize the OOBE content specifically to your organization.
 - Apply applications, software update configurations, and compliance policies.